Silver Rocket (band): "Tesla" (2008)

 In 2008, Silver Rocket released a concept album titled "Tesla," inspired by the life of Nikola Tesla.
-This album pushed the band into new musical territories, experimenting with sound and incorporating influences from world music.

-In this musical project created by Mariusz Szypura, he served as composer, lyricist, and instrumentalist.
+On this album, the band incorporated influences from world music.
+Mariusz Szypura served as composer, lyricist, and instrumentalist.
 He invited various artists to collaborate, including Tomek Makowiecki, Ania Dąbrowska, Monika Brodka, and Marsija from the band Locostar.

 The songs on this album combine elements of psychedelic retro pop.
-The warm sounds flowing from the speakers are meant to delight sensitive listeners—with both hits and melodies known from the film world.
-Some standout tracks include the lively "Niagara Falls," the romantic duet "If," and a cover of David Bowie's song "Space Oddity.
+Tracks include "Niagara Falls," the duet "If," and a cover of David Bowie's song "Space Oddity.

-The "Tesla" album is rich both in sound and content.
 The album cover references the art deco style characteristic of the late 19th and early 20th centuries, the period of Nikola Tesla's life and work.
-The album also features unique instruments such as the theremin, flutes, trumpets, and violins, processed through old tube analog devices from the 1960s or entirely computer-processed, giving the album rich sounds full of various colors, creating a psychedelic-hit mix.
+The album also features instruments such as the theremin, flutes, trumpets, and violins, processed through old tube analog devices from the 1960s, or entirely computer-processed, giving the album a typical psychedelic-hit mix.